 We act as agents for customers wishing to sell instruments, and we charge a reasonable, flexible commission rate for this service.
-If you have a horn you wish to sell, please phone or e-mail us; however, we reserve the right to reject poor-quality instruments.
+If you have a French horn you wish to sell, please phone or e-mail us; however, we reserve the right to reject poor-quality instruments.

 Our policy regarding the much-discussed topic of ‘restoration/ repair/ conservation’ is: “If it ain’t broke, don’t fix it!”
-After nearly 50 years of professional playing, Tony Halstead is convinced that a certain amount of internal surface ‘patina’ in the cylindrical sections of a brass instrument is actually desirable, giving reassuring acoustic feedback to the embouchure.
+After 52 years of professional playing, Tony Halstead is convinced that a certain amount of internal surface ‘patina’ in the cylindrical sections of a brass instrument is actually desirable, giving reassuring acoustic feedback to the embouchure.
 However, if valves are sticking, we carry out a very mild, non-abrasive cleaning process in the area of the valve-block only.

 Tony himself performs small adjustments, ‘tweaks’ and minor repairs, and specialist craftsmen do more complex repair work.